kerry-he/qics/docs/source/guide/matrices.rst

                            \end{bmatrix} \in \mathbb{R}^{2n^2}.

-In practice, we can perform this operation using the same :func:`qics.vectorize.mat_to_vec` function as for the real symmetric case, except when the argument ``X`` is an array of type ``numpy.complex128``.
+In practice, we can perform this operation using the same :obj:`qics.vectorize.mat_to_vec` function as for the real symmetric case, except when the argument ``X`` is an array of type ``numpy.complex128``.

 >>> X = numpy.array([[0., 1.+1.j, 2.+2.j], [1.-1.j, 3., 4.+4.j], [2.-2.j, 4.-4.j, 5.]])